devlikeapro/waha-docs/content/en/docs/how-to/receive-messages/index.md

 ```

 After that WAHA sends events (see below) about new messages to an endpoint you provided.

+💡 You can open [https://webhook.site](https://webhook.site) and paste UUID from it to `url` field,
+and you'll see all requests immediately in your browser to intercept the webhook's payload.

 ## Some IDS
 You can see some in `from`, `to`, and `participant` fields here's what they mean: